Review by Frank Plowright

 Shortly after, the wheels come off.
 The writing is handed over to Mike Friedrich, who has little interest in following Thomas’ vision.
 His introduction of a saintly Victor Von Doom and a Reed Richards who transforms into a rampaging brute had some merit, but that’s about his only decent concept.
 Attempts at stringing readers along with the identity of a manipulative villain are woeful, the plotting mediocre, and after the delights of Gil Kane art, no mustard is cut by Bob Brown.

 Unsurprisingly, Warlock’s title was cancelled and the conclusion occurred in the pages of The Hulk.
 Gerry Conway returned to Thomas’ original concept, hammering the idea home with a faux crucifixion scene followed by a resurrection of sorts.
 With Herb Trimpe art, it’s a step up from the previous pages, but only slightly.
-Much better was to come in volume 2.
+Much better was to come in Volume 2, with which this is combined in Adam Warlock Omnibus.